 Enjoy their bright and delicious recipe for metallic Christmas tree meringues.

 150g free-range egg whites

 Gold star sprinkles

 Start by getting everything ready.
 You'll need two trays – a large baking tray and a roasting tray.
 Line both with baking paper.
-Preheat your oven to 350℉.
-Pour the superfine sugar into the roasting tray.
+Preheat your oven to 180℃.
+Pour the caster sugar into the roasting tray.
 Put your egg whites into a mixing bowl fitted with a whisk attachment and prepare a piping bag fitted with your open star nozzle.